MbithiSandra/payment-paralysis-prototype/README.md

 # Payment Paralysis Prototype

-This repository hosts the source code, datasets, diagrams, and documentation for the final-year Bachelor of Business Information Technology research project at Strathmore University.
+This repository hosts the source code, datasets, diagrams, and documentation for the final-year Bachelor of Business Information Technology IS II project at Strathmore University.

 ## Project

-**Title:** Ensemble Machine Learning for Reducing the Risk of Payment Paralysis in Kenyan Small and Medium Enterprises: A Decision Support Prototype
+**Title:** Ensemble Machine Learning for Mitigating Payment Paralysis in Kenyan Small and Medium Enterprises: A Decision Support Prototype

 **Researcher:** Sandra Minoo Mbithi (167253)